betterscientificsoftware/bssw.io/Articles/BSSwFellowshipProgramFAQ2019.md

 ### What is the long-term vision for the BSSw Organization and BSSw Fellowship Program?

-The long-term vision for the BSSw Organization is to serve as an international community-driven and -managed resource for scientific software improvement, with content and processes provided by volunteers, initially nucleated by the IDEAS team but over time expanding to much larger participation.
-Future plans center on working toward broad community leadership and growth of the BSSw Organization and BSSw Fellowship Program---that is, working toward collaboration with complementary groups, stakeholders, sponsors, and individual contributors.
+The long-term vision for the BSSw Organization is to serve as an international community-driven and -managed resource for scientific software improvement, with content and processes provided by volunteers.
+Future plans center on working toward broad community leadership, growth, and diversification of the BSSw Organization and BSSw Fellowship Program---that is, expanding collaboration with complementary groups, stakeholders, sponsors, and individual contributors.

 ## Other questions?
 If you have additional questions, please contact us via email to [info@bssw.io](mailto:info@bssw.io).